 \section{Discussion}

+We address the challenging task of zero-shot classification in the context of health consultations, specifically focusing on distinguishing between responses generated by Doctors and those generated by AI systems.
+The increasing integration of AI technologies in healthcare has led to the coexistence of human expertise and machine-generated insights in medical consultations.
+As such, it becomes imperative to develop robust methods that can discern and classify responses originating from these distinct sources.
 The results of our study demonstrate the strengths and limitations of various zero-shot classification models in the classification of health consultations.
-These findings can guide future research to develop more robust and accurate models for classifying responses in medical settings.
 Despite the challenges encountered, the potential of transfer learning and zero-shot classification remains promising, and with further fine-tuning and specific corpus training, these models could prove to be valuable tools in improving medical consultations and decision-making processes.
-The performance of the zero-shot classification models were evaluated using three different sets of datasets: DC, DR and DCR data sets.
-These models exhibited varied performance across the datasets, highlighting their individual strengths and weaknesses.
+In the three different sets of datasets used to evaluate the zero-shot classification models, each model's performance varied across the datasets, highlighting its strengths and weaknesses.
 BART achieved, on average, the highest F1 score in the three experiments.
-The performance of all models decreased when applied to the combined set of responses, indicating the challenge posed by the increased complexity and diversity of the data, which may require training.
-With zero-shot classification, our analysis shows that the models cannot classify responses in real-time applications without the need for specific training on each individual doctor or AI-generated response.
+The performance of all models decreased when applied to the combined set of responses, indicating the challenge posed by the increased complexity and diversity of the data.
 These limitations in model performance raise concerns about their reliability and accuracy when applied to healthcare consultations.
-Considering that the models' writing style and patterns keep changing, not being able to categorize them without specific training could lead to wrong classifications.
-This could be a serious problem in healthcare because we won't have enough data to train the models properly when their writing style changes.
-To address this in our future work, we plan to use few-shot learning with different embedding techniques.
-With this, we may overcome the limited dataset that the models generate at any given time, which may not be sufficient for accurate supervised training.
+Considering that the models' writing style and patterns keep changing, not being able to classify them without specific training could lead to wrong classifications.
+This could be a serious problem in healthcare because we will not have enough data to train the models properly when their writing style changes.
+In our future work, we plan to develop more accurate and robust text classification models for health consultations by using few-shot learning with different embedding techniques.